skbohra/apache2/README.md

 By default the `site/` directory gets deployed as a static site.
 This can be modified by changing the `Dockerfile`.

-The site is deployed using the default NGINX configuration.
+The site is deployed using the default Apache 2 HTTP configuration.
 This can be overridden with a custom conf file by adding

 ```
+FROM httpd:2.4
-COPY nginx.conf /etc/nginx/nginx.conf
+COPY ./my-httpd.conf /usr/local/apache2/conf/httpd.conf
 ```

 to the end of the Dockerfile.
-For more information, [read the docs](https://hub.docker.com/_/nginx).
+For more information, [read the docs](https://hub.docker.com/_/httpd).